-Table (A.1) in the Appendix displays the relative RMSE of the estimated models for the forecasts of year-on-year rates of change, in the case of the double-dip and sovereign crisis subsamples, respectively.
-Results for RMSE levels, available in Manteu and Serra (2017), give rise to some preliminary conclusions.
+Tables (A.1) and (A.2) in the Appendix show the relative (vis-à-vis the baseline) RMSE of the estimated models for the forecasts of year-on-year rates of change, in the case of the subsamples ending in 2007 and 2010, respectively.
+Results for RMSE levels, available upon request, give rise to some preliminary conclusions.